Deepshikhats/Joya_Collections/README.md

 ## It is a shopping site project build on React-Typescript.

-## Redux is used for state management
+## Redux is used for state management.

 ### Tech Stacks :- ReactJs,Bootstrap,Sass